MGTU's 45th Annual TroutFest Banquet

 Lower Madison Clean Up

-Typically held on a Saturday in August or September *2017 Date TBD
+Typically held on a Saturday in August or September *DATE: Saturday, August 12th, 2017

 Each summer, MGTU hosts our Annual Lower Madison River Clean Up.
 This is a collaborative effort with MT FWP and BLM officials to spruce up one of our beloved home water stretches.
 The clean up typically begins at 9:00 A.M. with a coffee/donuts, safety talk, directions and or float details.
 If you do not have a boat, you can still help!
 We usually wrap up around 1:00 P.M. and meet at Trapper Springs Pavillion for lunch, drinks and prizes.
 This is a great way connect with fellow anglers, chapter members, and give back to your local trout waters.
 If you would like more information or to help out with the next Lower Madison River Clean Up, please contact us.